When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Algorithm using 1-hop visibility

-\begin{theorem} The problem of $1$-BHS can be solved by 4 agents starting from a rooted initial configuration in $O(|E|^2)$ rounds when agents are equipped with 1-hop visibility and $O(\log n)$ memory, and $O(\log n)$ storage per node is present. \end{theorem} \begin{proof} Initially, $4$ agents are divided into two groups, namely $G_1$ and $G_2$, each comprising two agents.
-The movement performed by the agents in the exploration is replicated by each group of two agents that perform a cautious walk.
-Therefore, one round of the exploration strategy is replicated by two rounds (may not be contiguous) in which the agents perform a cautious walk.
+\begin{theorem} The problem of $1$-BHSV can be solved by four agents starting from a rooted initial configuration in $O(n^4)$ rounds when agents are equipped with $1$-hop visibility, $O(\log n)$ memory, and each node has $O(\log n)$ storage. \end{theorem}

-In Lemma \ref{lm:correctness}, we have shown that within the first $32m^2$ rounds, either $G_1$ or $G_2$ visits every node $G$.
-As per the movement strategy for exploration, the agents move only in every round, so with $2$ rounds, at least one group would do its movement as per our exploration strategy.
-For a group $G_1 (\text{or }G_2)$ that has two agents, if one agent (say $a_1$) visits node $v_{BH}$ in a cautious manner and the other (say $a_2$) does not find $a_1$ in the neighbour using 1-hop visibility, agent $a_2$ finds node $v_{BH}$.
-Hence, using Lemma \ref{lm:correctness}, the time complexity of our algorithm to solve $1$-BHS is $O(m^2)$ when agents are equipped with 1-hop visibility.